Skip to Main Content

 A Menu Built Around Two Distinct Logics

 Madrid's contemporary bistro tier has settled into a fairly predictable format over the past decade: a short seasonal card, a wine list weighted toward natural producers, and a prix-fixe option for lunch.
 Tres por Cuatro breaks from that template with a structural decision that tells you something specific about what the kitchen is trying to do.
-The à la carte divides into two named sections with different functions.
+The à la carte is divided into two named sections with different functions.

 The first, "Los de siempre" (roughly, "the regulars"), anchors the menu with dishes that have become fixtures of the restaurant's identity.
-The fried torrezno and the ossobuco pibil taco sit here — the kind of plates that earn a restaurant its regulars and that a kitchen refines through repetition rather than reinvention.
+The fried torrezno and the ossobuco pibil taco sit here, the kind of plates that earn a restaurant its regulars and that a kitchen refines through repetition rather than reinvention.
 In the broader context of Spanish contemporary cooking, this section represents a clear editorial position: some dishes are worth keeping, and a rotating menu that erases them to signal seasonal credentials is not always the correct choice.

 Latin American Influence as a Working Method, Not a Theme